 In one example, we completed a condition monitoring and energy saving audit of a big UK food manufacturer’s operations.
 Our team assessed the performance of the equipment and operations to ensure peak efficiency, reduces costs and minimise environmental impacts.
 This led to a new LED light bulb initiative, which saved that particular site £200,000.

 Measures such as this demonstrate how best practice and innovation in the area of MRO can benefit an organisation enormously.
-We know from our annual survey of indirect procurement professionals that the top three business pressure they face are reduced operational budgets (55 percent), the need to reduce inventory costs (41 percent) and ensure sustainable and ethical procurement (46 percent).

 3) Smarter deliveries